JaimePSantos/QWAK/docs/source/installation/index.rst

 Testing the installation
 ************************

-The preferred way to check the installation is by running the package's unit tests via pytest:
+The preferred way to check the installation is by running the `installcheck.py` script.
+This script provides several options for running different sets of tests.

+To use the script, run the following command:

 .. code-block:: console

-  pip install pytest
-  pytest -v tests/

-An update to the installation check script is coming soon.
-For now, you can also run the basic testing script:
+  python installcheck.py [option]

+Available options are:
+- `full`: Runs all tests.
+- `cupy`: Runs tests related to CuPy.
+- `Stochastic`: Runs stochastic tests.
+- `qwakpath`: Runs QWAK path tests.
+- `stochasticQwak`: Runs stochastic QWAK tests.
+- `cycle`: Runs cycle tests.
+- `complete`: Runs complete tests.

+For example, to run all tests, use:

 .. code-block:: console

-  python installCheck.py
+  python installcheck.py full

 If no errors are thrown and you end up with some plots opened, then the installation was successful.
 For more detailed testing, refer to the :doc:`installcheck <installcheck>` module documentation.